krnsk0/skyscrapersolver/blog_post.md

 Taller skyscrapers block the visibility of shorter skyscrapers, but not vice versa.
 For example, in a 4x4 puzzle, the row 2-4-3-1 has two skyscrapers visible from its left side, and three on its right side.
 Both would be valid clues a puzzle author could provide, for this row-- but notably, the starting point for a skyscraper puzzle need not provide clues for every side of each row and column.
 Often, the fewer clues given, the harder the puzzle.

-This article walks through the use of [constraint propagation](https://en.wikipedia.org/wiki/Constraint_satisfaction), a technique dating to the era of [symbolic AI](https://en.wikipedia.org/wiki/Symbolic_artificial_intelligence), to model the inferential techniques employed by skyscraper enthusiasts-- using Javascript and Node.
-We'll first build up an algorithm capable of solving _published_ puzzles of arbitrary size and difficulty without resorting to backtracking, and later add backtracking to allow us to solve _all_ possible puzzles, full-stop.
+This article walks through the use of [constraint propagation](https://en.wikipedia.org/wiki/Constraint_satisfaction), a technique dating to the era of [symbolic AI](https://en.wikipedia.org/wiki/Symbolic_artificial_intelligence), to model the inferential techniques employed by skyscraper enthusiasts.
+We'll first build up an algorithm--using Javascript and Node.js--capable of solving _published_ puzzles of arbitrary size and difficulty without resorting to backtracking, and later add backtracking to allow us to solve _all_ possible puzzles, full-stop.

 ## Approach

 Why the caveat that we'll only at first be able to efficiently solve _published_ puzzles?

-Skyscraper puzzle authors make a rule of only publishing games which can be solved without using guess-and-check, the enthusiast's name for recursive backtracking search.
-Published puzzles thus ought to be solvable programmatically without backtracking provided we can programmatically imitate the way players think about the game.
+A valid skyscraper puzzle is a collection of clues which contain enough information to permit one and only one solution.
+Skyscraper puzzle authors make a rule of only publishing puzzles which are not only valid, but which can be solved _without using guess-and-check_, the enthusiast's name for recursive backtracking search.
+Published puzzles thus ought to be solvable programmatically without backtracking provided we can imitate the way players think about the game.

 When solving puzzles, enthusiasts typically alternate through applying several forms of inference to reason about the board, with skilled players deciding the sequence in which to employ these forms of inference according to some higher-order heuristics.

 Let's begin with these forms of inference.

-Performed at the start of a game, **edge clue initialization**, allows players to derive initial information about rows and columns starting from their clues, in some cases allowing us to determine the values of cells outright and in other cases allowing us to rule out certain values.
-(2) **Constraint propagation** allows players, once a the value of a cell has been determined, to rule out that value for all cells in the resolved cell's row and column.
-(3) **Process of elimination** allows players to resolve cells when all but one value has been eliminated for that cell.
-Finally, (4) **Clue Elimination** allows players to look back at the clues, having performed (1) and iterated through some rounds of (2) and (3), to look back at clues to rule out values and resolve additional cells.
+1. Performed at the start of a game, **edge clue initialization** allows players to derive initial information about rows and columns starting from their clues, in some cases allowing us to determine the values of cells outright and in other cases allowing us to rule out certain values.

+2. **Resolved cell constraint propagation** allows players, once a the value of a cell has been determined, to rule out that value for all cells in the resolved cell's row and column.

+3. **Cell-based process of elimination** (or PoE) allows players to resolve cells when all but one value has been eliminated in a given cell's constraint list.

+4. **Row/Column PoE** resolves a cell to a value when it is the only cell in a given row or column for whom said value has not been eliminated.

+5. Finally, **Clue Elimination** allows players to look back at the clues, having performed 1 and iterated through some rounds of 2 through 4, to look back at clues to rule out values and resolve additional cells.

 Beginner players often start by learning to apply edge clue initialization, constraint propagation, and process of elimination.
 Skilled players, in addition to an acquired mastery of these, are marked by two further characteristics: grasp of a sizable repertoire of patterns which allow rapid application of clue elimination, and a good "feel" for the order in which to apply techniques 2-4 to quickly solve a puzzle.